Collapsibility and homological properties of $\mathfrak{I}$-contractible transformations: Collapsibility properties of I -contractible transformations

 \subsection{The contractible reduction algorithm}

-Many graphs are not in the family $\SIC$; however, it is desirable to determine how far it is possible to eliminate vertices from the graph $G$.
+Many graphs are not in the family $\SIC$; however, it is desirable to determine how far it is possible to eliminate vertices from graph $G$.
 The next algorithm uses Algorithm \ref{Alg:contractible.graph} to eliminate vertices when possible.

-In \cite{EGC} can be found the \texttt{C/C++} code for the Algorithm \ref{Alg:contractible.reduction}.
-The algorithm \texttt{contractible.reduction} preserve the homology groups; moreover, as we explain in the next section, the \texttt{contractible.reduction} algorithm is compatible with persistent homology, i.e. the persistent homology of a family of graphs can be recovered from the sequence of the homology ggroups of the reduced graphs.
+In \cite{EGC} the \texttt{C/C++} code for Algorithm \ref{Alg:contractible.reduction} can be found.
+The algorithm \texttt{contractible.reduction} preserves the homology groups; moreover, as we explain in the next section, the algorithm\\ \texttt{contractible.reduction} is compatible with persistent homology, i.e., the persistent homology of a family of graphs can be recovered from the sequence of the homology groups of the reduced graphs.

 The algorithm \texttt{contractible.reduction} returns a maximally reduced graph with respect to deleting vertices.
 Reducing the graph $I(G;S)$, however, by using a contractible deleting edge is also possible as shown in Figure \ref{contractible-edge}.